Constellation Brands, Inc. (NYSE:STZ) Shares Sold by Artemis Investment Management LLP

-Artemis Investment Management LLP decreased its position in shares of Constellation Brands, Inc. (NYSE:STZ) by 8.7% in the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
+Artemis Investment Management LLP lowered its stake in Constellation Brands, Inc. (NYSE:STZ) by 8.7% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 160,887 shares of the company’s stock after selling 15,310 shares during the quarter.
-Artemis Investment Management LLP’s holdings in Constellation Brands were worth $37,682,000 as of its most recent filing with the SEC.
+Artemis Investment Management LLP’s holdings in Constellation Brands were worth $37,682,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also recently made changes to their positions in the company.
-Kistler Tiffany Companies LLC raised its holdings in Constellation Brands by 2.5% during the 2nd quarter.
-Kistler Tiffany Companies LLC now owns 4,585 shares of the company’s stock worth $1,072,000 after buying an additional 112 shares during the period.
-K.J.
-Harrison & Partners Inc raised its holdings in Constellation Brands by 29.0% during the 2nd quarter.
-K.J.
-Harrison & Partners Inc now owns 4,000 shares of the company’s stock worth $936,000 after buying an additional 900 shares during the period.
-Montag A & Associates Inc. raised its holdings in Constellation Brands by 8.7% during the 2nd quarter.
-Montag A & Associates Inc. now owns 36,022 shares of the company’s stock worth $8,425,000 after buying an additional 2,896 shares during the period.
-Brinker Capital Investments LLC increased its holdings in shares of Constellation Brands by 6.7% in the 2nd quarter.
-Brinker Capital Investments LLC now owns 3,287 shares of the company’s stock valued at $769,000 after purchasing an additional 207 shares during the period.
-Finally, Accel Wealth Management increased its holdings in shares of Constellation Brands by 13.2% in the 2nd quarter.
-Accel Wealth Management now owns 1,308 shares of the company’s stock valued at $306,000 after purchasing an additional 153 shares during the period.
-66.27% of the stock is owned by institutional investors.
+A number of other hedge funds also recently bought and sold shares of the stock.
+Flagship Harbor Advisors LLC lifted its holdings in Constellation Brands by 3.8% in the first quarter.
+Flagship Harbor Advisors LLC now owns 1,199 shares of the company’s stock worth $273,000 after purchasing an additional 44 shares during the period.
+Raab & Moskowitz Asset Management LLC raised its position in Constellation Brands by 1.3% in the first quarter.
+Raab & Moskowitz Asset Management LLC now owns 3,430 shares of the company’s stock worth $782,000 after acquiring an additional 45 shares in the last quarter.
+Horizon Investments LLC raised its position in Constellation Brands by 0.9% in the first quarter.
+Horizon Investments LLC now owns 5,307 shares of the company’s stock worth $1,210,000 after acquiring an additional 45 shares in the last quarter.
+Financial Advocates Investment Management raised its position in Constellation Brands by 2.2% in the first quarter.
+Financial Advocates Investment Management now owns 2,135 shares of the company’s stock worth $487,000 after acquiring an additional 46 shares in the last quarter.
+Finally, Clearstead Advisors LLC raised its position in Constellation Brands by 3.5% in the first quarter.
+Clearstead Advisors LLC now owns 1,388 shares of the company’s stock worth $317,000 after acquiring an additional 47 shares in the last quarter.
+66.27% of the stock is owned by institutional investors and hedge funds.

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, August 24th.
-Stockholders of record on Tuesday, August 10th were issued a dividend of $0.76 per share.
-This represents a $3.04 annualized dividend and a dividend yield of 1.41%.
-The ex-dividend date of this dividend was Monday, August 9th.
-Constellation Brands’s payout ratio is presently 9.33%.

-STZ has been the subject of several recent research reports.
-Sanford C. Bernstein initiated coverage on Constellation Brands in a research note on Monday, May 24th.
-They issued an “outperform” rating and a $305.00 price target for the company.
-Deutsche Bank Aktiengesellschaft boosted their price target on Constellation Brands from $223.00 to $242.00 and gave the company a “hold” rating in a research note on Thursday, July 1st.
-BMO Capital Markets boosted their price target on Constellation Brands from $223.00 to $242.00 and gave the company a “hold” rating in a research note on Thursday, July 1st.
-Jefferies Financial Group boosted their price target on Constellation Brands from $295.00 to $298.00 and gave the company a “buy” rating in a research note on Monday, June 28th.
-Finally, MKM Partners boosted their price target on Constellation Brands from $216.00 to $226.00 and gave the company a “neutral” rating in a research note on Thursday, July 1st.
+Several equities research analysts have commented on STZ shares.
+BMO Capital Markets boosted their price target on shares of Constellation Brands from $223.00 to $242.00 and gave the stock a “hold” rating in a research report on Thursday, July 1st.
+Jefferies Financial Group boosted their price target on shares of Constellation Brands from $295.00 to $298.00 and gave the stock a “buy” rating in a research report on Monday, June 28th.
+Evercore ISI dropped their price target on shares of Constellation Brands from $85.00 to $80.00 and set an “outperform” rating on the stock in a research report on Monday, August 9th.
+Morgan Stanley boosted their price objective on Constellation Brands from $260.00 to $266.00 and gave the stock an “overweight” rating in a report on Thursday, July 1st.
+Finally, MKM Partners upped their target price on Constellation Brands from $216.00 to $226.00 and gave the company a “neutral” rating in a report on Thursday, July 1st.
 Nine investment analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has issued a strong buy rating to the company’s stock.
 The company has a consensus rating of “Buy” and an average target price of $248.41.

+Constellation Brands (NYSE:STZ) last announced its earnings results on Tuesday, June 29th.
+The company reported $2.33 EPS for the quarter, missing the consensus estimate of $2.35 by ($0.02).
+The business had revenue of $2.03 billion for the quarter, compared to the consensus estimate of $2.02 billion.
+Constellation Brands had a return on equity of 14.99% and a net margin of 13.47%.
+Constellation Brands’s revenue for the quarter was up 3.3% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $2.30 EPS.
+Equities research analysts forecast that Constellation Brands, Inc. will post 10.04 earnings per share for the current year.

+The company also recently declared a quarterly dividend, which was paid on Tuesday, August 24th.
+Investors of record on Tuesday, August 10th were issued a $0.76 dividend.
+This represents a $3.04 annualized dividend and a yield of 1.41%.
+The ex-dividend date of this dividend was Monday, August 9th.
+Constellation Brands’s dividend payout ratio is 9.33%.

 Constellation Brands, Inc engages in the production, marketing, and distribution of beer, wine, and spirits.
 It operates through the following segments: Beer, Wine and Spirits, and Corporate Operations and Other, and Canopy.
 The Beer segment includes imported and craft beer brands.
 The Wine and Spirits segment sells wine brands across all categories-table wine, sparkling wine, and dessert wine-and across all price points.